wegul/wegul.github.io/_pages/about.md

   - /about.html
 ---

-I am a B.Eng student in the College of Computer Sciences and Electronic Engineering at Hunan University.
+I am currently a senior B.Eng student in the College of Computer Sciences and Electronic Engineering at Hunan University.
-I am currently supervised by Prof. Daibo Liu.
+I am supervised by Prof. [Daibo Liu](https://sites.google.com/site/dbliuuestc/home).
+#I am currently looking for Ph.D

 Research Interests
 ======